ashishjoshi23/ashish_joshi_portfolio/README.md

 # ashish_joshi_portfolio
-Embedded Systems &amp; FPGA Engineer Portfolio - M.Sc.
+Embedded Systems &amp; FPGA Engineer - M.Sc.
 Electrical and Microsystem Engineering at OTH Regensburg

 ## About Me
 Embedded Systems and FPGA engineer with expertise in developing real-time solutions from concept to production.
 Experienced in PCB design, firmware development, and system validation with 4 manufactured PCBs.
 Currently pursuing M.Sc.
 Electrical and Microsystem Engineering at OTH Regensburg.